offluck/shopper/README.md

 This is an API description.
 Source file can be found in `./{service-name}/api` folder

-P. S. I hadn't time to finish `swagger.yaml`, sorry, but all the `.proto`'s are ready
+P. S. I hadn't time to finish `swagger.yaml`, sorry, however all the `*.proto`'s are ready

 ### HTTP

-      - Status code 200 (OK)
-      - Status code 201 (Created)
-      - Status code 204 (No Content)
-      - Status code 400 (Bad Request)
-      - Status code 401 (Unauthorized)
-      - Status code 403 (Forbidden)
-      - Status code 404 (Not Found)
-      - Status code 500 (Internal Server Error)

 - ***Auth-HTTP-GateWay***:
   - **POST /api/v1/registration**